Baldo431/Gasoline_Price_Dashboard/README.md

 Not applicable.

 #### Description of How the Model Has Been Trained Thus Far and Any Additional Training
-After adding AAA current gas price data and data cleaning, this model now includes a function that takes in current gas prices (into the existing linear regression model with past gas prices) and predicts future gas prices.
+After adding AAA current gas price data and MarketWatch's current crude oil prices and data cleaning, this model now includes a function that takes in current gas prices (into the existing linear regression model with past gas prices) and predicts future gas prices.

 #### Description of Current Accuracy Score
-The current accuracy score is 0.903 with the new fucntion, which is an improvement from the previous accuracy score (0.873).
+The current accuracy score is 0.0906 with the current gas and crude oil prices included.
+Previously, the model's accuracy score was 0.903 (after taking in current gas prices), and before, with just historical crude and gas prices, the accuracy was 0.873).
+The r-squared for the regular gas model prediction from training data is 0.907 and the r-squared from testing data is 0.873.
+The r-squared for the diesel model prediction from training data is 0.864 and the r-squared from testing data is 0.821.

+Since confusion matrices cannot be done on regressors, neither of these models have them.

 #### How the Model Addresses the Question/Problem the Team is Solving
-This linear regression model will predict future gas prices in order to help American customers make more informed decisions about their gas consumption.
+This linear regression model will predict current gas and diesel prices in order to help American customers make more informed decisions about their fuel consumption.

 <br>